CodingRobIT/glowing-spork/README.md

 # glowing-spork
-This is teh Team Projekt of Kathi, Hasan and me
+This is the Team Projekt of Kathi, Hasan and me